gummy-bear-search/gbs/gummy_wiki/README.md

-# Example Laravel App - Laravel Scout Integration Example
+# Gummy Wiki - Laravel Scout Integration Example

-This is an example Laravel application demonstrating how to use Gummy Search with Laravel Scout.
+This is a Laravel application demonstrating how to use Gummy Search with Laravel Scout.
+It provides a wiki-like interface for searching and managing content.

 ## Features Demonstrated